MapsPeople/docs/src/various/app-user-roles.md

 The App User Roles are a useful tool to limit which types of users can see certain Locations.
 The main fields that can be influenced through the App User Rules are the Locations on the Map itself, whether they show up in the Search, and how they influence the Directions.

-Any Location defined on the map, in the menu, there is a section named `Restrictions`, where you are presented with options for limiting certain App User Roles.
+For any Location defined on the map, there is a menu named `Restrictions`, where you are presented with options for limiting functionality certain App User Roles.

 ![app-user-role-restrictions](/assets/various/app-user-role-restrictions.png)